Practice Self-Love This New Year

-You would probably give them a break and let them know that mistakes happen.
+You’d probably give them a break.
+You’d let them know that mistakes happen.
 Letting yourself off the hook for errors can lift a big weight off your mind, and help you think more freely and creatively.

 When you’re down on yourself, it’s easy to overindulge.
 Whether that means having a couple more drinks or cookies than you would normally consume, self-control is generally the last thing on your mind when you’re thinking about troubles in your life.

 When you focus on self-love, control of what you put in your body comes naturally.
-It doesn’t mean cutting out all of the guilty foods you enjoy, but it does mean making health decisions intentionally.
+It doesn’t mean cutting out all of the guilty foods you enjoy.
+It means making health decisions intentionally.
 When you take that extra scoop of ice cream every once in a while, you can rest assured that you did it purposefully and from a place of control.

-Learning to treat yourself better can make a significant change in your life-long health.
+Learning to treat yourself better is a great change for your life-long health.
 Start your journey on the right foot by making happiness your health goal.